xenocrat/chyrp-markdown/README.md

 What is this?
 -------------

-This is a set of PHP classes for converting Markdown to HTML, with a focus on speed and simplicity.
+This is the Markdown parser for [Chyrp Lite].
+It is a set of PHP classes for converting Markdown to HTML, with a focus on speed and simplicity.
 The parser can be extended to recognize new elements by adding new traits to a Markdown flavor, or by defining an entirely new flavor as an extension of the base parser class.

 Currently the following Markdown flavors are supported: